Replying to Applications

 When we have made you an offer we will also send you details about our Applicant Days.
 These are designed to provide you with a more in-depth picture of your chosen course.

-Applicant Days are held in February and April.
+Applicant Days are held in April.

 - Conditional - this means we have offered you a place but with conditions attached.
 Conditional offers are usually made to applicants who are still in education.
 Once you have met these conditions and provided evidence, your offer will become Unconditional.